everx-labs/sdk-samples/node-js/cryptobox/README.md

-# NodeJS SDK Hello example
+# NodeJS SDK cryptobox example

 In this example we demonstrate how to use signingBox interface to deploy solidity contract `Hello.sol` to [TONOS SE](https://docs.ton.dev/86757ecb2/p/2771b0-overview) (local blockchain)